See Our Scholarship Winners Here!

 - Recipient must be accepted at an accredited U.S. law school and plan to attend in the fall of the year of application.

-- Recipient must intend to pursue a legal career representing individuals, especially those of limited financial means.
+- Recipient must intend to pursue a legal career representing individuals, especially those of limited financial means within the United States.

 - Interested applicants should download an application form here and fill it out completely.